hhariri/hhariri.github.io/_posts/2016-01-23-publish-from-webstorm.md

 also provides an amazing experience when working with it.

 <br/>
-Simply put, you sign up, link up your Dropbox folder.
-It creates a folder for you with a manuscript subfolder where you write your chapters using Markdown.
+Simply put, you sign up and link your Dropbox account.
+It creates a folder strucutre for you with a manuscript subfolder where you write your chapters using Markdown.
 Once you're done you publish your book and put it up for sale!

 <br/>
 ![Leanpub Folder]({{ site.images }}/leanpub-folder.png)
 <br/>
 <br/>
+Of course, Dropbox is just one of the multiple options.
+You can also use Git/GitHub amongst other alternatives.

 They handle everything for you in terms of transactions, and you can even push your books to Amazon, albeit they make a much bigger cut than Leanpub do (which is approximately 10%).
 <br/>
-Of course, Dropbox is just one of the multiple options.
-You can also use Git/GitHub amongst other alternatives.

 ### Previews and Publishing